 When it comes to moving data, there are a number of ways you can do it for free, or by spending a bit of money on a third-party program.
 For this article, we will be looking at moving over data from a server running cPanel as well as its built-in features.

-When selecting a new host for your website, be sure that the features of the package meet your minimum requires.
-After all, you don’t want to upgrade to a system that limits the amount of email accounts or SQL databases.
+When selecting a new host for your website, be sure that the features of the package meet your minimum requirements.
+After all, you don’t want to upgrade to a system that limits the number of email accounts or SQL databases.

-For this, you will need all of your cPanel and webhost login details, an FTP program (like FileZilla), as well as planning for your website to be down for a while.
-Thought the process of moving data is easy, it can be time consuming.
+For this, you will need all of your cPanel and web host login details, and an FTP program (like FileZilla), as well as planning for your website to be down for a while.
+Though the process of moving data is easy, it can be time-consuming.

 If the new home of your website has a different domain name, there are a few additional points to take note of:

 - If the website was built from the ground up and the domain name is hard-coded into the files, you will have to change each and every instance of it to the new name.

 - For pre-built website software, such as Joomla or WordPress, this information can be changed in the config files.
 Once the name is changed, it will reflect throughout the website, which eliminates needless coding.

 - There is a good chance you will need to redirect the old website to the new one for a few months.
 This will push visitors to the new site, and give you time to change all of the manual tags in articles.
 The process can be handled in cPanel, under ‘Domains‘ and then ‘Redirects‘.